urbanwildlifeinstitute/UWIN_tutorials/challenges/basic_data_manipulation/basic_data_manipulation.md

 </details>

 Nice work.
-This package is very handy and can be used to easily extract certain time components, for example:
+This package is very handy and can be used to easily extract specific time components, for example:
 ```R
 minute(field_data$Time)
 day(field_data$Date)